Nonresident Fellow, Rafik Hariri Center for the Middle East

 Read Full Bio

-Full BioRamzy Mardini is a Nonresident Fellow at the Rafik Hariri Center for the Middle East.
+Full BioRamzy Mardini is a nonresident fellow at the Atlantic Council’s Rafik Hariri Center for the Middle East.

-Mardini is the editor of Volatile Landscape: Iraq and its Insurgent Movements, and The Battle for Yemen: Al-Qaeda and the Struggle for Stability.
-His analysis and commentary has appeared in major publications, and has been quoted in the New York Times, the Washington Post, the Wall Street Journal, and the Financial Times, among many others.
+Mardini is the editor of Volatile Landscape: Iraq and its Insurgent Movements and The Battle for Yemen: Al-Qaeda and the Struggle for Stability.
+His analysis and commentary has appeared in major publications and is widely cited, including by the New York Times, the Washington Post, the Wall Street Journal, and the Financial Times.